wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

     ```

     !!! info
-        If the created application resides in a different organization, change the value in the ```WSO2IS_TENANT_NAME``` to that organization id.
+        If the created application resides in a different organization, replace the `WSO2IS_TENANT_NAME` value with the respective organization ID.

 ## Step 7: Add CORS configurations